What does a forensic musicologist do?

 Sample detection and analysis.

 Most forensic work involves not the recording but the underlying composition, the notes.
-Sometimes though, musicologists are asked whether one recording contains a sample of another.
+Sometimes, though, musicologists are asked whether one recording contains a sample of another.
 “Samples” are audio snippets from other recordings, though sometimes the term gets used casually to refer to taking a portion of a composition as though analogous to plagiarism or interpolation.
 Here’s a whole article on that.
 Forensic audio analysis on some level is quite a different process, though there are overlaps with compositional analysis.
 The technological approach might involve acquiring the relevant audio, placing it into sound editing software (which is distinct from digital audio workstations and notation software) identifying the key areas and events in the recording and then the investigation can take you in lots of directions.
 The musicologist can for example time and pitch-correct them to get a more apples to apples listening experience, in some cases it can be a simple matter of seeing if two audio files “phase cancel” when set against each other (Identical audio will do this.
 It also happens when you don’t pay attention to the + and – when you wire up your speakers at home — you don’t get strong bass for one thing.)
 Musicologists can look at the sound waves to see if the waves are identical or if events seem to happen at identical times.
 Spectral analysis looks at spectrograms which are detailed visual depictions of sound.
 There’s lots of software especially for that too.

 But more in keeping with the analysis musicologists do for composition, we critically listen for conspicuous elements, errors, and artifacts — things that appear or shouldn’t appear in both examples except as a result of sampling.
 We might hypothesize thoughtfully about how Song B was created and this leads us to drill down and run experiments that validate those hypotheses.
 An interesting and amusing example: sometimes we might be analyzing two very similar bits of audio, but we find in the course of our qualifying experiments that there’s an element missing in one.
 What could explain that?
 We go through the possibilities, using our knowledge of music engineering and production.
 Sometimes the conclusion we reach is that what we’re hearing as a sample is actually a re-recorded version where an artist might have liked to sample another record, but decided to avoid having to get the license from the record company that owns the masters and just recreated the sample using his own musicians.
 Sample recreation is relatively common.
 (You still need a license by the way, usually just from the songwriter.)